1. What are your business hours?

 Our office has been at this location since September 1996.
 Dr. Philpott has been practicing in the valley for over 25 years.

-10. Who is a good candidate for cosmetic surgery?
+10. Who is a good candidate for cosmetic and plastic surgery?

 Anyone that understands what they want and has realistic expectations.
 A consultation with our doctors can help you determine what kind of results are realistic and what the financial responsibility will be.